Gov. Newsom speaks on Fresno County visit: ‘Creek Fire remains top of mind’

 FRESNO COUNTY, Calif.
-(KGPE) – Gov. Newsom during his briefing on Tuesday spoke on his visit to Fresno County, saying that the Creek Fire remains a top concern.
+(KSEE) – Gov. Newsom during his briefing on Tuesday spoke on his visit to Fresno County, saying that the Creek Fire remains a top concern.

 Newsom on Monday visited Pine Ridge Elementary with Sen. Kamala Harris, where they were briefed on the Creek Fire by Cal Fire and Fresno County Supervisor Nathan Magsig.
 There, they also witnessed the devastation the fire has caused.